ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW SEPTEMBER 29 2016

+New color space conversions added.

+rcvInRange function added: Extracts sub array from image according to lower and upper rgb values.

+Samples and documentation updated.

 ### NEW SEPTEMBER 25 2016

 Histogram functions for matrices and color images added.